MI School Data

 - Do our community college students do well after transferring to a 4-year college?

-- Data are collected using unique identification coding that enables more useful analysis than aggregate counts, while protecting student privacy.
+Data are collected using unique identification coding that enables more useful analysis than aggregate counts, while protecting student privacy.
 The site uses security protocols and cell suppression, meaning that if report settings result in very small or large numbers that could identify an individual, the data are not displayed.
-Schools and colleges can grant secure rights to those in their employ who need access to more reports and more detailed reports in order to tailor instruction and/or evaluate programs.
+Schools and colleges can grant secure rights to employees who need access to more reports and more detailed reports to tailor instruction and/or evaluate programs.
 (For more details, see How CEPI Protects Education Data).

 - MI School Data supports Michigan's government standards of accountability - the citizen's right to know if and how our schools are meeting the educational needs of our children, and transparency - information that is easy to access and easy to understand.
 Most importantly, by helping us understand where to focus our efforts, MI School Data supports our shared goal of every Michigan student being college or career ready.

-- CEPI is grateful to the many partners and stakeholders that help define how to collect the data as well as how to deliver the data.
+CEPI is grateful to the many partners and stakeholders that help define how to collect and deliver the data.
 They include the P-20 SLDS Advisory Council, Michigan Department of Education, Macomb Intermediate School District, President's Council-State Universities of Michigan, Michigan Community College Association, and many others in Michigan's education community.
 See CEPI Governance & Partner Groups for more information on these groups and how we collaborate together.